the-shop/fortytwo-restapi/README.md

 42 - RestApi
 ====

-Rest API application of the _42_ framework
+Rest API application for the _42_ framework

 Install
 ---